 The ASICS NOVABLAST 4 is a well-balanced daily trainer aimed at runners of all levels.
 Equipped with an FF Blast+ Eco midsole, it offers a stable and comfortable ride that feels at home on easy sessions and longer runs.
 This version of the shoe features good cushioning and improved outsole grip, making it a solid choice for those seeking an all-around neutral running shoe.

-Midsole offers good amount of protection.
+Midsole offers an ample amount of protection.

-Good lateral stability.
+Satisfactory lateral stability.

 Poor overall energy return.